dmentipl/plonk/CONTRIBUTING.md

 ### Documentation

-The documentation is not very comprehensive.
+The documentation is not comprehensive.

 - Add documentation for general usage.
 - Add documentation for `plonk.Visualization`.